Why an Adopted Cat May Be Returned to the Shelter

 Cats are individuals, just like people, and have varying personalities.
 While many cats are very affectionate, social and even dog-like, others are more reserved, independent and solitary.
 Not surprisingly, one of the reasons cats are returned to shelters is because of their aloofness.
 Many people want a more cuddly pet, and they may not be able or ready to appreciate their cat's unique personality.

 It's understandable that new cat owners want to adopt a healthy animal.
 Not only are sick or injured cats tough to care for, veterinary bills are an expense many people are not ready to afford.
-Understanding the financial responsibilities of getting a cat is important to know before ever going to a shelter.
+Understanding the financial responsibilities of getting a cat is important to know before even going to a shelter.
 Understanding that vet bills can occur will help make the adoption process much easier for you and your family.

 Getting Along With Children and Other Pets